amusingimpala75/amusingimpala75.github.io/decomp/dependencies.md

 4. Python 3
 5. [CodeWarrior Demangler](https://github.com/matt-kempster/mips_to_c/blob/master/src/demangle_codewarrior.py): Demangles symbols such as function names and parameters outputted by CodeWarrior.
 6. Obviously a copy of the game we shall be decompiling, in this case Super Mario Galaxy 1.
-7. [Wiimms ISO Tools](https://wit.wiimm.de/): This will be used for extracting the filesystem of our game.
+7. [Dolphin Emulator](https://dolphin-emu.org): This will be used for extracting the filesystem of our game.

 Additionally, if you are on Unix based systems, you will need [Wine](https://winehq.org)